standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ## Map File

-Map files control how classes defined in CIMPL are expressed as FHIR **profiles**.
+Map files control how classes defined in CIMPL are expressed as FHIR profile.
 Map files are FHIR-version dependent.
 You can map to FHIR DSTU 2, STU 3, and R4.
 If you use the [Objective FHIR base classes](cimpl6ObjectiveFHIR.md), you many not need to create a map file.

 ### Map File Example